tenzyulab/simple-quote/README.md

-# simple-quote
+# Simple Quote

-Simple Quote is a Discord bot that allows you to quote messages in a better way
+> Simple Quote allows you to quote messages in a better way